 - 1/3 cup extra-virgin olive oil

-Toss the lettuce, tomatoes, onion, Swiss cheese, ham and olives in a large salad bowl.
+- Toss the lettuce, onion, Swiss cheese, ham and olives in a large salad bowl and set aside.

-A cross between garlic bread and croutons, these smoky, crunchy bites are a perfect accompaniment to this boldly flavored salad.
+Garlicky, smoky and crunchy, these croutons are the perfect addition to this boldly flavored salad.

 - 1/2 French baguette, cut into 1/2-inch cubes